Did you know that some antique fishing rods are worth up to $2000? You may wonder, what exactly makes them that special?

 - Intact hardware and ferrules

-- no tears or breaks in thread
+- There are no tears or breaks in the thread

 - Inevident or no repairing signs

-- unbroken tips (a difference of even half an inch less than original can bring down the value)
+- unbroken tips (a difference of even half an inch less than the original can bring down the value)

 Very Good (Vg)

-If a rod does not come with its original label and varnish, then it might be in a VG condition.
+If a rod does not come with its original label and varnish, it might be in a VG condition.

 A Very Good condition rod has the following features: